John Brocklehurst, 1st Baron Ranksborough

-John Fielden Brocklehurst, 1st Baron Ranksborough (13 May 1852 – 28 February 1921), was a British soldier, courtier and Liberal politician.
+John Fielden Brocklehurst, 1st Baron Ranksborough, (13 May 1852 – 28 February 1921) was a British Army officer, courtier and Liberal politician.

 Background and education

 Brocklehurst was the son of Henry Brocklehurst, of Foden Bank, Macclesfield, and the grandson of John Brocklehurst, for many years Member of Parliament for Macclesfield.
 His mother was Anne, daughter of 'Honest' John Fielden, Member of Parliament for Oldham.
 He was educated at Rugby and Trinity College, Cambridge.

 Career

 Ranksborough Hall in Rutland was constructed by Ranksborough in 1893.